London

 • Royal Observatory Greenwich (not free).

-4. Other stuff (free)
+4. Other stuff (mostly outdoors, mostly free)

 • Indian temples (especially worth seeing if you’ve not yet been to India): BAPS Shri Swaminarayan Mandir London (marble and wood) and Shri Sanatan Hindu Mandir (limestone) in Wembley; London Sri Mahalakshmi Temple (South Indian) in East Ham.

-5. Gardens and parks
+Gardens and parks:

-• Huge Hampstead Heath park, extending into Highgate Wood in the North and Golders Hill Park in the West.
+• Hampstead Heath - huge park extending into Highgate Wood in the north and Golders Hill Park in the west.

-6. Cuisines of the world (most places require booking ahead)
+5. Cuisines of the world (most places require booking ahead)

 African: